 Cocaine is the second most trafficked illegal substance worldwide.
 Because cocaine is highly addictive, it only takes one or a few uses to make a person dependent on the drug.
 Despite the initial allure of recreational fun, the devastating effects of cocaine on one’s life cannot be overlooked.
-Cocaine use poses significant risks to overall health and has detrimental effects on oral health.
+Cocaine use may have significant risks to health and has damaging effects on oral health.

 This article will cover the effects of cocaine addiction, the oral condition known as coke jaw, the correlation between oral cancer and cocaine use, treatment options, and more.